elihles/Elihle-Stali/README.md

-# 👋 Hi there, I'm Elih Stali
+# 👋 Hi there, I'm Elihle Amahle  Stali

 🎓 I'm a BCom Computer Science & Information Systems student at Nelson Mandela University (NMU),
 🏆 An award-winning innovator, and